ABOUT SINGING LESSONS WITH SHELLY

 My focus is mainly on having fun.
 Singing lessons aren’t meant to be scary.

-We have nurtured, encouraged and supported many music students through the processes of singing lessons, recording sessions, creating film clip, recording backing tracks for exams and auditions.
-Students have come to us for a period over their holidays to Byron Bay.
+I have nurtured, encouraged and supported many music students through the processes of singing lessons, recording sessions, creating film clips, recording backing tracks for exams and auditions.
+Students have come for lessons over their holidays to Byron Bay.
 Visitors from Sweden, Spain, Italy, Switzerland, Townsville, Sydney and Melbourne have come along, studied singing and music theory, taken piano lessons, composed original songs, written song lyrics, improvised, recorded and flourished right before our eyes.

 - Taking contemporary and (a few) classical singing lessons since the age of 14 years old till 23 years, with several different vocal teachers,

 - Teaching all ages of vocal students since 1999,

 - Gaining my Certificate in Music at the Northern Rivers Conservatorium in Lismore (1998),

 - Completed a Bachelor of Contemporary Music with Honours (Southern Cross University, NSW, 2003),

 - Growing up in the Northern Rivers with constant and joyful encouragement to preform at local jam nights (Byron Bay, Lennox Head, Lismore, Eltham, Ballina, Alstonville, Bangalow, Mullumbimby, Brunswick Heads and Billinudgel),

 - A committed participant in African dance and drum classes,